Sectarian Politics in the Persian Gulf (Oxford University Press/Hurst, 2013), Lawrence G. Potter, ed.

 The Persian Gulf state of Qatar has fewer than 2 million inhabitants, virtually no potable water, and has been an independent nation only since 1971.
 Yet its enormous oil and gas wealth has permitted the ruling al Thani family to exert a disproportionately large influence on regional and even international politics.
 Qatar is, as Mehran Kamrava explains in this knowledgeable and incisive account of the emirate, a "tiny giant."
 Read more from Cornell University Press.

-Food Security in the Middle East (Hurst/Oxford University Press, 2014), Zahra Babar and Suzi Mirgani, eds.
+Food Security in the Middle East (Oxford University Press/Hurst, 2014), Zahra Babar and Suzi Mirgani, eds.

 This volume comprises original, empirically-grounded chapters that collectively offer the most comprehensive study available to date on food security in the Middle East.
 Some of the major themes examined include the ascent and decline of various food regimes, urban agriculture, overseas agricultural land purchases, national food self-sufficiency strategies, distribution networks and food consumption patterns, and nutrition transitions and healthcare.
 Read more.

-The Gulf Monarchies and Climate Change: Abu Dhabi and Qatar in an Era of Natural Unsustainability (Hurst, 2013), Mari Luomi
+The Gulf Monarchies and Climate Change: Abu Dhabi and Qatar in an Era of Natural Unsustainability (Oxford University Press/Hurst, 2013), Mari Luomi

 In this book, Mari Luomi reveals how Abu Dhabi and Qatar have responded to these new natural re-source-related pressures, particularly climate change, and how their responses are inextricably linked with elite legitimacy strategies and the "natural unsustainability" of their political economies.
 Read more from Hurst Publishers.

-Migrant Labor in the Persian Gulf (Hurst/Oxford University Press, 2012), Mehran Kamrava and Zahra Babar, eds.
+Migrant Labor in the Persian Gulf (Oxford University Press/Hurst, 2012), Mehran Kamrava and Zahra Babar, eds.

 In some countries of the Persian Gulf as much as 85 to 90 per cent of the population is made-up of expatriate workers.
 Unsurprisingly, all of the concerned states spend inordinate amounts of their political energies managing the armies of migrant laborers employed in their countries, and there are equally fundamental social, cultural, and economic consequences involved as well.
 Empirically rich and theoretically informed, this book presents a comprehensive examination of the conditions, priorities, and networks of migrant workers in the Persian Gulf.
 Read more.